BcommeBois/oihana-php-schema/README.md

 ## 🧱 Extending the Library

 Define your own types by extending `org\schema\Thing` or a more specific class, and add your public-typed properties.
-You can also define constants alongside `org\schema\constants\Prop` for safer access.
+You can also define constants alongside `org\schema\constants\Schema` for safer access.
 ```php
 namespace app\domain;